Hallucination-Resistant Relation Extraction via Dependency-Aware Sentence Simplification and Two-tiered Hierarchical Refinement: Prompt Templates

 \section{Prompt Templates}

 Below we present the complete set of prompt templates used in this work, using SciERC as an example.
 For other datasets, we retain the core structure of the prompts while replacing dataset-specific components such as the set of relation types.
-Upon implementation, we select random samples from the training set for ICL.
-For simplicity, we omit additional examples in the following illustrations.
-The number of in-context examples is empirically set to 10 for the \textit{Grounding} module and 5 for the \textit{Refinement} module.
-These samples are excluded from the training process.
+In addition, the prompts used for Qwen-ICL, Qwen-SFT, and Qwen-RLHF follow the same template as the \textit{Grounding} prompt, except that we remove the dependency-parsing-related input.
+For brevity, we do not separately list these prompts.

+\paragraph{Vanilla Prompt.} The first prompt template defines the problem setup and serves as the vanilla prompt used in Qwen-ZS.
+It consists of a single-sentence task definition and the required input data for relation extraction.

-\begin{promptbox}{Vanilla Prompt for Problem Setup} Determine which relationship can be inferred from the given sentence and two entities.
+\begin{promptbox}{Vanilla Prompt for Problem Setup and Qwen-ZS} Determine which relationship can be inferred from the given sentence and two entities.
 If no relationship exists, respond with \texttt{NO-RELATION}.